CloudCannon/pagefind/docs/content/docs/filtering.md

 ## Specifying multiple filters on a single element

-Filter captures may be comma seperated and all will apply.
+Filter captures may be comma separated and all will apply.
 The exception is specifying a filter inline, which may only be the last item in a list.

 For example: